 Holiday requests and approvals board

 There is always a need to have conversations with your teammates which aren’t connected to the tasks or projects in your boards; to discuss office rules, general company culture, socials and nights out, when you’re going to organize lunch (and what you’re going to order).
-You can either build a Talks board and start talking or create a General group on a weekly tasks board and name a pulse Talks!
-Your team can add new pulses for subjects they want to talk about.
-Using a Talks board / pulse is a great way to build team spirit and give your team members a voice.
+You can either build a Talks board and start talking or create a General group on a weekly tasks board and name an item Talks!
+Your team can add new items for subjects they want to talk about.
+Using a Talks board / item is a great way to build team spirit and give your team members a voice.

 So, start building your boards and get the team active!